 Whilst exploratory qual may be commissioned on a standalone basis, it may equally be followed by quantitative research to validate and prioritise the qual insights and further refine the concept or hypothesis on which they are based.

 Quantification of qualitative results is particularly appropriate, for example, when major marketing decisions or investments are to be based on the findings, or if the commissioning organisation wishes to use the research output as part of an application for investment or funding.

 Who should use qualitative research?

 Qualitative research is equally as appropriate for SMEs and start-ups as it is for global brands.

 Most of the larger businesses that we work with use qualitative research on an ongoing basis.
 They know how to get real value out of it – and the agencies that provide it.

 However, this is often not the case with start-ups and SMEs.
 For them, the benefits of qualitative research are often unknown.

-However, qualitative research can actually be more important for smaller businesses – and they can also benefit disproportionately from it, as they seek to establish their meaningfully different brands based on real customer fluency.
+However, qualitative research can actually be more important for smaller businesses – and they can benefit disproportionately from it, as they seek to establish their meaningfully different brands based on real customer fluency.